The new DevOps integrations work for GitLab, GitHub, Azure DevOps (Cloud and Server), Bitbucket (Cloud and Server) and

 How to link a branch

 New branches will be linked automatically, if related entity IDs are recognized from the branch's name.

-If the branch name contains numbers with any of the prefixes, this number is considered as the Targetprocess entity ID: #, tp, userstory, story, us, bug, feature, release, task.
+If the branch name contains numbers with any of the prefixes, this number is considered as the Targetprocess entity ID: #, tp, story, us, bug, bugfix, feature, rel, release, task.
 All the other solo numbers in the name will be ignored.

 For, example, if you have a branch named 'tp-209-Bug222343-new-landing-page', it will be linked to an entity with ID #209 and bug with id #222343.
 And branch name 'Release/3.13.3_TP_222343' will be attached to ID #222343 and release with ID 3.